 - Protects your reputation.
 Oftentimes, one spouse will try to attack the other spouse’s reputation by making false accusations.
 A divorce lawyer who has experience handling high-conflict cases will take proactive steps to maintain a peaceful and mature negotiation and ensure that your reputation is protected.

 - Educates clients about the divorce process.
 Rather than leaving you in the dark and making decisions on your behalf without consulting with you, a good divorce lawyer will make sure that you have a thorough understanding of the information discussed, the consequences of the decision, and the impact they could have on you and your children.

 - Helps you avoid common mistakes.
 A dedicated divorce lawyer will take proactive steps to ensure that you avoid the following common divorce mistakes, such as overlooking retirement plans, pensions plans, and other valuable assets.

 - Understands how certain judges can impact your case.
 Experienced divorce lawyers are familiar with different judges and how they are likely to rule on certain cases based on their courtroom styles, their opinions, and their past records and achievements.

 Somerville Divorce Lawyers at Lyons & Associates, P.C.
 Assist Clients Through Every Step of the Divorce Process

 If you and your spouse have made the difficult decision to pursue a divorce, our Somerville divorce lawyers at Lyons & Associates, P.C. can help.
 We will guide you through the divorce process and ensure that you achieve the best possible outcome.
 To schedule a free, confidential consultation, call us at 908-575-9777 or contact us online.
-Located in Somerville and Morristown, New Jersey, we serve clients throughout Somerset, Woodbridge, Morristown, Parsippany, Rockaway, Short Hills, Chatham, Randolph, Madison, and Morris Plains.
+Located in Somerville, Morristown, and Freehold, New Jersey, we serve clients throughout Somerset, Woodbridge, Morristown, Parsippany, Rockaway, Short Hills, Chatham, Randolph, Madison, and Morris Plains.